mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 var total = watches / in_use;
 ```

 If we simply appended expected type suffixes to the variables the type
 mismatches become obvious:

 ```js
 var total_str = watch_list / use_bool;
 ```
 Yes, the intended variable type **is that important**.

+We've had to maintain plenty of third-party code which use an
+*if-it-sounds-good-use-it* convention with no hint of variable type or
+purpose in the name, and we can't count the time we've wasted trying
+to deduce the *intended* variable type for many symbols.

 ## 3.3.
 Type errors are often serious
 As we have shown, type errors can result in severe application failures and
 security holes.
-Imagine some NodeJS code that didn't properly type-check
+Imagine some NodeJS code that doesn't properly type-check
-requests to a JSON API.
-One could shut down an entire web server farm by sending
+its JSON API.
+One could shut down an entire web farm by sending
-strings instead of numbers API requests.
+strings instead of numbers in API requests.
 This stuff happens.

 # 4. How do we get type safety?
 Getting type safety in native JavaScript isn't particularly
 hard.
-First recognize that the most likely cause of type errors occurs from
+First recognize that the key values we need to worry about are inputs
-function inputs and returned values.
-If we guarantee input types
+to public methods.
+When we guarantee input types using typecasting and
-using typecasting and track the intended types for our variables we
+track the intended types for our variables we can nearly eliminate
-can nearly eliminate JavaScript type errors.
+JavaScript type errors.

 ## 4.1 Typecasting
 Typecasting, for the purposes of this article, is the process of converting
 a value into the desired data type using a very strict set of rules.
 It
 is **guaranteed** to return the correct type **or** a failure failure value.